kubevirt/user-guide/workloads/virtual-machines/node-eviction.md

 ## VirtualMachine Evictions

-The eviction of any VirtualMachineInstance that is owned by an VirtualMachine set to **running=true** will result in the VirtualMachineInstance being re-scheduled to another node.
+The eviction of any VirtualMachineInstance that is owned by a VirtualMachine set to **running=true** will result in the VirtualMachineInstance being re-scheduled to another node.